 At Bethune law, we do not charge you any upfront legal fees.
 Our Atlanta DUI accident lawyers will represent you on a contingency fee basis.
 This means that we will charge you only after you obtain compensation.

 Review Your Claim With an Atlanta Drunk Driving Accident Lawyer

 If you have been in a car crash with a drunk driver in Atlanta, you deserve compensation for your physical pain, emotional turmoil, and financial losses.
 Our personal injury lawyers at Bethune Law Firm have loads of experience and can represent your interests and relieve you of your legal stress while you focus on your recovery.
-For more information on DUI accident claims call 1-800-INJURED today to speak to an expert drunk driving accident attorney.
+For more information on DUI accident claims call 4048757800 today to speak to an expert drunk driving accident attorney.